 In the first article of this series, we answered the question: "What is a thesis?" and in the second we explained how to write a thesis or dissertation.
-In Part Three, we discuss the mechanics of thesis editing and proofreading in greater detail.
+In Part Three, we discuss the mechanics of thesis editing and proofreading.

 Choose a style